 The film used is a conventionally-laminated web with a metallized polyester skin and a polyethylene non-barrier, easy-open sealant.
 This film, which complies with FDA requirements, maintains the freshness and quality of the product, allowing for a minimum of 21 days’ shelf life.
 We receive a letter of guarantee from the film supplier because, being a food contact film, we are required to have full traceability from the time of receipt to the shipment to our customers.

 Does the strong odor when I open a package of beef mean it is “bad”?

 No. The odor is called “confinement” odor, which is associated with the natural aging process of meat that is stored under refrigeration.
 It is typical when a product that has been vacuum-packed for a period of time is first opened.
 If left to breathe before cooking, this odor usually dissipates.

-Spring Crossing Grass Fed Beef comes from Australian cattle ranchers committed to environmental sustainability.
-Transportation of meat by ship from Australian ranchers to the USA is very efficient, contributing less than 5% of greenhouse gas emissions, with little impact on water and land.
+Spring Crossing grass fed beef comes from ranchers committed to environmental sustainability.
+Transportation of meat by ship to the USA is very efficient, contributing less than 5% of greenhouse gas emissions, with little impact on water and land.